 Sure, Torino is most famous for a ratty piece of off-white fabric but when you visit, obviously you’re going to skip the famous Shroud of Turin and spend your time on less touristy, more fulfilling experiences.

 Your time can be better spent wandering Torino’s glorious collonades, enjoying the world’s best collection of Egyptian artifacts, riding in a floating elevator, and getting neck cramps from viewing all of the stunning buildings.
 Of course, this is Italy, so I promise, we’ll also stop for the best gelato and the best pizza in Torino.

 Of course, if you believe that The Shroud of Turin is the bonafide image of Leonardo Da Vinci and you’re a big Da Vinci fan, you’ll want to stop in there too.

 (Cause no one actually thinks it Jesus, do they?
 Spoiler alert: it’s not!)

 OK, now that we’ve offended half of our readers and the Torino Tourism Board, back to our day trip to Torino Italy.

 (If you think that’s offensive, you should read about the day we had a close encounter with The Pope.)

-Coming from Milan, Nice or Cinque Terre, a day trip to Turin, Italy makes for a fabulous day out, but I love it so much, I think you should make it your home base in Northern Italy, and take your Milan, Nice, and Cinque Terre day trips from here.
+Coming from Milan, Nice or Cinque Terre, a day trip to Torino Italy makes for a fabulous day out, but I love it so much, I think you should make it your home base in Northern Italy, and take your Milan, Nice, and Cinque Terre day trips from here.

-Day Trip to Turin Italy
+Day Trip to Torino Italy

-Morning on the Turin Walk of Fame
+Morning on the Torino Walk of Fame

 Start your morning by taking a walk from the Vittorio Emanuele I monument at the end of Via Po, through the expanse of Piazza Vittorio Veneto.
 On a sunny day, this piazza is filled with Italians enjoying an espresso and watching the world wander past.